Happy New Year! In time-honoured fashion, the start of the year signifies a time for us to make our new year resolutions.

 As part of the process, make it a point to clear your emails/facebook messages/Whatsapps only at specific periods in a day.
 Maybe you can do so once in the mornings, afternoons and evenings?

 At work, find a way to control your own time.
 Reach an understanding with your boss or staff on what would work best – and stick to it!

-Where possible (and I’m telling myself this), don’t be enslaved by that 2 by 2 inch screen at the expense of those whom you love and care about.
+Where possible (and I’m telling myself this), don’t be enslaved by that 6 by 2 inch screen at the expense of those whom you love and care about.